 Welcome to the Beijing Family!
 Glimpse into a wealthy Chinese billionaire and his family living in Beverly Hills dealing with life’s daily challenges, cultural differences and people drama with unintentional humor.
 This blog is about the book series and everything and anything related.
 Enjoy!

 The main character of 'The Beijing Family' book series is Kara Chan.
 She is a young, tall, slender licensed Calif. real estate broker who is the owner of a real estate brokerage and investment company.
-Graduated with an MBA from Pepperdine Univ., Kara is intelligent, ambitious, strong and independent.
+Graduated with an MBA, Kara is intelligent, ambitious, strong and independent.
 She donates her time to charities and helping homeless women and children.
 Caring and insightful, she is the core of the book and moves the story lines.
 I developed Kara as a reflection of myself in many ways since the book series is inspired from real people and events from my own personal life.
 If I had to choose a public figure to represent Kara, I would choose Lisa Ling, an American journalist for 'Our America'.

 When I was developing the character, Simon Wang, the Chinese billionaire in the book series, I chose certain characteristics from actual Chinese tycoons that are my friends/business associates.
 In the book, Simon Wang is a worldly and successful manufacturing tycoon with plants throughout the world.
 The one area in his life that he lacks control over is his own family matters that bewilder and sometimes stun him.
 Raised in poverty during the Mao regime of the 1960's-70's, he only has a sixth grade education and worked hard to overcome obstacles to achieve his success.
 With deep roots to China when it was once agrarian, he is humble, simple and non-asssuming.
 Liang Wengen is the closest I can think of to Simon Wang.
 Liang Wengen is the chairman of Sany Group — one of China’s largest construction equipment manufacturers.
 He is 57 yrs. old and worth $11 billion.
 Liang and three other partners founded Sany in 1989 as a small welding materials factory in the Chinese province of Hunan.
 Since then, the conglomerate has grown into a global operation with five industrial parks in China, four manufacturing bases in the U.S., Germany, India and Brazil, and 24 sales firms around the world.